-Table 6 lists examples of deviations that will constitute major and minor protocol deviations for this study.
+Table 9 lists examples of deviations that will constitute major and minor protocol deviations for this study.

-Table 6: Examples of major and minor protocol deviations
+Table 9: Examples of major and minor protocol deviations

-Deviation category Major deviation Minor deviation Out-of-window visit Visit attended > 3 days out of visit window defined in study procedures Visit attended $\leq$ 3 days out of visit window defined in study procedures Unanswered PRO questions If questionnaire is not completed (i.e., all questions are unanswered) for any visit.
-Any individual PRO questions are unanswered (i.e., left blank).
-Insufficient wear of study lenses Subject does not wear study lenses for at least 8 hours on at least 5 days of a study lens wear period.
-Subject wears their habitual lenses during any of the study lens wear periods.
-Subject does not wear study lenses for at least 1 hour prior to attending a follow-up visit.
+Deviation category Major deviation Minor deviation Out-of-window visit Visit attended 2 days or more than out of visit window defined in study procedures Visit attended 1 day or fewer out of visit window defined in study procedures Unanswered PRO questions For questionnaires where data is related to a primary or For questionnaires where data is related to a primary or

+Deviation category Major deviation Minor deviation secondary endpoint, 2 or more PRO questions are unanswered (i.e., left blank). secondary endpoint, 1 or fewer PRO questions are unanswered (i.e., left blank).
+For questionnaires where data where data is not related to a primary or secondary endpoint, any PRO questions are unanswered (i.e., left blank).
+Insufficient wear of study lenses Subject does not wear study lenses for at least 6 hours on at least 5 days of a study lens wear period.
+NA